 The signals carried on the feeder fiber can be split to provide service to as many as 256 users with an ONU or ONT converting the signals and providing users with internet access.
 The number of ways the downstream OLT signal is divided or split before reaching the end user is known as the splitter or split ratio (e.g. 1:32 or 1:64).

 In more complex configurations where RF video is being broadcast in parallel to the PON data service or additional PON services co-exist on the same PON network, passive multiplexers (MUX) at the central/local office merge the video overlay wavelength and additional PON service wavelengths onto the outbound OLT feeder fiber.

 An innovation that is integral to PON operation is wave division multiplexing (WDM), used to separate data streams based on the wavelength (color) of the laser light.
 One wavelength can be used to transmit downstream data while another is used to carry upstream data.
 These dedicated wavelengths vary depending on the PON standard in use and can be present simultaneously on the same fiber.

-Time division multiple access (TDMA) is another technology used to allocate the upstream bandwidth to each end user for a specific time period, which is managed by the OLT, preventing wavelength/data collisions at the PON splitters or OLT due to multiple ONT/ONU transmitting data upstream at the same time.
+Time division multiple access (TDMA) technology managed by the OLT is used to allocate upstream bandwidth to each end user for a specific time period.
+This prevents wavelength/data collisions at the PON splitters or OLT due to multiple ONTs/ONUs transmitting data upstream at the same time.
 This is also referred to as burst-mode transmission for the PON upstream.